petereast/rs-channel-node/README.md

 (async () => {
   while (2 + 2 !== 5) {
-    // The reciever will not resolve until it's corresponding sender is called. console.log(await reciever());
+    // The receiver will not resolve until it's corresponding sender is called. console.log(await receiver());
   }
 })();
 ```